nplrkn/alsoran/documentation/design/Connection Management notes.md

 The starting point is the AMF Set.
 Either we get it from the UE (GUAMI, S-TMSI) or from configuration/policy, or from a previous message from the AMF indicating what to do in the event of failure.  (ref 23.501, 6.3.5).

-We then use NAPTR to find AMFs in the AMF Set as described in TS 29.303, 7.2.
+The gNB then uses NAPTR (or equivalent local configuration) to find AMFs in the AMF Set as described in TS 29.303, 7.2.
 To quote:

   The S-NAPTR procedure outputs a list of host names (AMFs) each with a service, protocol, port and a list of IPv4 and IPv6 addresses.

 The GNB should connect to all AMFs in the AMF Set.
 That means finding an address that works, setting up the first TNLA, doing an NG Setup over it, and then letting the AMF instruct it to set up more TNLAs if it so desires.

 To further complicate matters, an AMF may provide a backup AMF name per GUAMI in its served GUAMI list.

-(Does Kubernetes support NAPTR?
-We could set up the same structure in local configuration as a stop gap.)

 ## SCTP stream use, UE and Non-UE associated signaling, TNLA binding